-For the Spring 2021 semester we will begin offering tour reservations with the clear understanding that the reservation can be cancelled by either party, at any time, without penalty.
+For the 2021/2022 school year, we will begin offering tour reservations with the clear understanding that the reservation can be cancelled by either party, at any time, without penalty.

 Please note that availability, pricing, requirements, and options are subject to change.

 If you have any questions, please email us at email@example.com.
 We are happy to help you!

 Students learn what it means to fight for democracy in a visit to the National Center for the Preservation of Democracy.